Skip to main content

 Breaking 90

-Breaking 90 means finishing 18 holes in fewer than 90 strokes, the milestone that typically separates a developing golfer from a genuinely competent one, and it usually requires a reliable short game more than a longer drive.
+Breaking 90 means finishing 18 holes in fewer than 90 strokes, the milestone that typically separates a developing golfer from a genuinely competent one.
+It usually requires a reliable short game more than a longer drive.

 Breaking 90 is a meaningfully harder milestone than breaking 100, and the skills that get a golfer there shift accordingly.
-Where breaking 100 is mostly about avoiding disaster holes, breaking 90 usually requires a genuinely reliable short game — consistent chipping and putting that turns a missed green into a routine up-and-down rather than an extra one or two wasted strokes — since even a golfer with a solid full swing will accumulate too many strokes around the greens without it.
+Where breaking 100 is mostly about avoiding disaster holes, breaking 90 usually requires a genuinely reliable short game.
+This means consistent chipping and putting that turns a missed green into a routine up-and-down rather than an extra one or two wasted strokes.
+Because even a golfer with a solid full swing will accumulate too many strokes around the greens without it.

-Greenside recovery and putting typically account for a larger share of the strokes separating a bogey golfer (around 90) from someone who consistently breaks it than full-swing driving distance does.
-This is why many teaching professionals push golfers working on breaking 90 to shift practice time noticeably toward the short game — chipping, pitching, and putting — rather than continuing to spend most sessions on the range hitting full shots.
+Greenside recovery and putting typically account for a larger share of the strokes separating a bogey golfer (around 90) from someone who reliably breaks it than full-swing driving distance does.
+This is why many teaching pro players push golfers working on breaking 90 to shift practice time noticeably toward the short game.
+This means chipping, pitching, and putting.
+Instead of continuing to spend most sessions on the range hitting full shots.

 Breaking 90 also generally requires better course management under slightly more self-imposed pressure than breaking 100 did, since a golfer at this level typically has more good holes to protect and fewer disaster holes to simply write off.